Lagergrenk/fe23-vh1-kevin-lagergren/README.md

 CSS - For styling the components.
 Bootstrap - Used for responsive design and styling.
 JavaScript - For client-side logic.
-jQuery - Simplifies DOM manipulations and AJAX calls.
+jQuery - Simplifies DOM manipulations.

 ### API
 This project is using [NewsApi](https://newsapi.org)